prettymaharjan/react-electron/README.md

 ## 🚀 Why This Exists

 Most React-Electron boilerplates online are either outdated, broken, or confusing.
 This one just works.
 No weird configs.
-No deprecated packages.
+Very few deprecated packages.
 Just a clean setup that launches your app with a single command.

 ---